kirbydesign/designsystem/.github/CONTRIBUTING.md

 <!-- Ideally we should be able to refer to these sections if people break the guidelines in their issue or pull-requests, to make sure we are all preaching the same guidelines -->

 ### Issue
->> A good idea is an orhpan without effective communication.
+> A good idea is an orhpan without effective communication.
->>
+>
->> _Topic 7, The pragmatic programmer_
+> _Topic 7, The pragmatic programmer_

 Writing a good issue is all about effective communication.
-This leads to fewer questions and discussion in the comments, which in turn results in a quicker process from new issue to approved PR.
+This leads to fewer questions and discussions, which in turn results in a quicker process from new issue to approved PR.
-In this section we have outlined what we think a good issue with effective communication is.

-There is quite a lot of text in this section, so feel free to read the headings only as they contain the essence of what we think a good issue is.
-If you find something you do not understand, disagree with or are curious about how to do better; dive deeper by reading the text for that heading.
+The following is a series of points that we believe can help to communicate more effectively when writing issues.

 <!--- Only one issue per issue-->
 #### The good issue only contains one issue
-While this might seem obvious, it can be easy to fall into the trap of bundling two issues together.
+While this might seem obvious it can be easy to fall into the trap of bundling two issues together.

 Consider the following issue:
-"Hovering a `kirby-button` with attention level 2 in IE11 does not activate the hover-effect.
-It works when i use attention level 1, but i get warnings in the console".
+> Hovering a `kirby-button` with attention level 2 in IE11 does not activate the hover-effect.
+It works when i use attention level 1, but i get warnings in the console.

 If that issue is closed, how is the reader supposed to know what was actually fixed?
-Was it the issue of the hover-effect not activating; or was it the issue of warnings being thrown when using attention level 1?
+Was it the issue of the hover-effect not activating?
+The issue of warnings being thrown when using attention level 1?
 Both?

 To solve this, the issue should be split into two seperate issues which then refer to each other:
-1. "Hovering a `kirby-button` with attention level 2 in IE11 does not activate the hover-effect.
-This might be related to issue #2"
+1. > Hovering a `kirby-button` with attention level 2 in IE11 does not activate the hover-effect.
+This might be related to issue #2.
-2. "I am not able to use a `kirby-button` with attention level 1 without a warning being thrown in the console.
-This might be related to issue #1"
+2. > I am not able to use a `kirby-button` with attention level 1 without a warning being thrown in the console.
+This might be related to issue #1.

-If you feel like you are "complaining" too much by creating several issues, don't!
+If you feel like you are "complaining" too much by creating several issues; don't!
 It is only helpful of you to split up your issues - you are saving time and easing organization.

 #### The good issue is self-contained